Dyspian/fsmstaking/README.md

 You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!

-## Join our Discord!
+## Join Our FSM Community!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+Got questions or suggestions?
+Want to engage with fellow FSM enthusiasts?
+Join our [Discord](https://discord.gg/TE5VG8b7z5) and become part of our growing community.
+For more information about FSM and its ecosystem, visit our website at [fsmtoken.xyz](https://fsmtoken.xyz) and follow us on [Instagram](https://instagram.com/fsmtoken) and [Twitter](https://twitter.com/fsmtoken).